knative/docs/docs/reference/security/threat-model.md

 In this scenario, attackers prevent _all_ execution of the application -- unlike the "block requests" scenario where attackers may be able to selectively block requests, this attack prevents all execution of the application.
+This includes both volume-based resource exhaustion or denial of service attacks as well as logical attacks such as blocking access to the container registry.

-**Components**: broker sinks, triggers, gateways, activator, autoscaler
+**Components**: controllers, webhooks, broker sinks, triggers, gateways, activator, autoscaler

 **Attackers**: external, developer, event source